csuzhangxc/vvv/viewer/README.txt

 In order to compile the viewer under Linux simply type "build.sh" in a shell.
 If CMake is installed, type "cmake . && make".
 The viewer requires OpenGL and the GLUT library as the only dependencies.
+With cmake we can also configure whether or not to use the dcmtk library for reading dicom images.
+To do so, check the BUILD_WITH_DCMTK setting in the cmake configuration via "ccmake .".

 Under Windows either use the CMake GUI to produce a Visual C++ project or use cygwin in the following way: